-A female dog’s first milk called the colostrum is very important for the newborn puppies.
+A female dog’s first milk called the colostrum is very important for newborn puppies.
 It contains important antibodies that later milk does not have.
 Colostrum helps puppies combat disease and grants them some immunity.
 If at all possible, puppies should be encouraged to nurse in those first crucial 48-72 hours.
 If the dam does not show interest in nursing pups, the pups can be gently placed on a teat.

-Problems like mastitis, the infection of the mammary glands, can be a very serious condition.
+Problems like mastitis, the infection of the mammary glands, can be a very serious.
 Symptoms include teats being red, swollen, and hot.
 Antibiotics are given to treat the infection.
 In severe cases, the dam may have to have a mastectomy.
 Sometimes the mastitis can be resolved and the pups resume nursing.
 Puppies are likely to require bottle-feeding or tube-feeding for very small whelps.